-There is a remarkable dearth of reported histologic information concerning highly myopic eyes.
-Eyes with early stages of the disease typically are not available for histologic analysis.
-Animal models of myopia were found to have decreased choriocapillaris density and diameter [18], but there is the lack of the second important variable, aging, in animal studies.
-Angiographic studies of the choroid with ICG have also found that the choroidal vasculature was altered in highly myopic eyes [75, 76].
-A color Doppler ultrasonographic study found that the choroidal circulation was decreased in highly myopic eyes [77].
-The choroid of highly myopic patients is significantly thinner than the choroid of normal eyes [73, 78].
+Animal models of myopia were found to have decreased choriocapillaris density and diameter [20].
+Angiographic studies of the choroid with ICG have also found that the choroidal vasculature was altered in highly myopic eyes [72, 73].
+A color Doppler ultrasonographic study found that the choroidal circulation was decreased in highly myopic eyes [74].
+The choroid of highly myopic patients is significantly thinner than the choroid of normal eyes [68, 75].
 As the choroid supplies oxygen and nutrition to the retinal pigment epithelial cells and the outer retina, compromised choroidal circulation may account, in part, for the retinal dysfunction and vision loss that is seen in high myopia.